duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 > 🛡Block malicious IP addresses and reduce your attack surface!

-# Data-Shield IPv4 Blocklist
+# 🧱Data-Shield IPv4 Blocklist

 Data-Shield IPv4 Blocklist is an additional layer of protection containing a list of [IP addresses (version 4)](https://en.wikipedia.org/wiki/IPv4) whose activities have been detected as malicious.

-This list is designed around the discipline of [Deceptive Security](https://www.orangecyberdefense.com/be/blog/discover-deception-security#:~:text=What%20is%20deception%20security?,potentially%20demotivate%20some%20of%20them.) based on intelligent behavioral analysis of malicious activities related to cybercrime.
+This list is designed around the discipline of [Deceptive Security](https://en.wikipedia.org/wiki/Deception_technology) based on intelligent behavioral analysis of malicious activities related to cybercrime.

 Data-Shield IPv4 Blocklist contains the most recent data (IPv4 addresses) to provide an additional layer of security for your [firewall](https://en.wikipedia.org/wiki/Firewall_(computing)), [WAF](https://en.wikipedia.org/wiki/Web_application_firewall), and [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) instances.

-## Why Data-Shield IPv4 Blocklist?
+## 🎯Why Data-Shield IPv4 Blocklist?

 - **Protective layer**: [Data-Shield IPv4 Blocklist](https://github.com/duggytuxy/Data-Shield_IPv4_Blocklist) provides an additional layer of security to reduce the number and attack surface of your exposed assets (web applications, websites, DMZs, public IPs, etc.), reducing the recon phase and exposure of your data on platforms such as [Shodan](https://www.shodan.io/) and similar.
 - **Open to the general public**: Data-Shield IPv4 Blocklist is open to any user with a firewall, WAF, DNS sinkhole, and other similar protection mechanisms.